TxkUG/laravel-model-factory-forum-demo/README.md

 Here is a link to the Faker repo: https://github.com/fzaninotto/Faker

-Most of the demo code is in the database\factories\ModelFactory.php and database\seeds\Databseeder.php
+Most of the related demo code is in the database\factories\ModelFactory.php and database\seeds\Databseeder.php files.